tauri-apps/tauri-docs/docs/references/architecture/readme.md

 ## Introduction

 Tauri is a polyglot and generic toolkit that is very composable and allows engineers to make a wide variety of applications.
 It is used for building applications for desktop computers using a combination of Rust tools and HTML rendered in a Webview.
 Apps built with Tauri can ship with any number of pieces of an optional JS API and Rust API so that webviews can control the system via message passing.
-In fact, developers can extend the default API with their own functionality and bridge the Webview and Rust-based backend easily.
+Developers can extend the default API with their own functionality and bridge the Webview and Rust-based backend easily.

 Tauri apps can have [custom menus](/v1/guides/features/menu) and [tray-type interfaces](/v1/guides/features/system-tray).
 They can be [updated](/v1/guides/distribution/updater) and are managed by the user's operating system as expected.
 They are [very small](../benchmarks) because they use the OS's webview.
 They do not ship a runtime since the final binary is compiled from Rust.
 This makes the [reversing of Tauri apps not a trivial task](./security).

 ### What Tauri is Not

 Tauri is not a lightweight kernel wrapper.
-Instead it directly uses [WRY](#wry) and [TAO](#tao) to do the heavy-lifting in making system calls to the OS.
+Instead, it directly uses [WRY](#wry) and [TAO](#tao) to do the heavy lifting in making system calls to the OS.

 Tauri is not a VM or virtualized environment.
-Instead it is an application toolkit that allows making Webview OS applications.
+Instead, it is an application toolkit that allows making Webview OS applications.

 ## Core Ecosystem